-From human resources towards people and culture
+From human resources to people and culture professionals

-From saying no towards saying yes
+From saying no to saying yes

-From forcing fun towards encouraging culture
+From forcing fun to encouraging culture

-From translating metrics towards making actionable insights
+Turning metrics into actionable insights